-The following new and revised standards and interpretations are applicable to the business of the bank and may have a significant impact on future financial statements.
-The bank will comply with these from the stated effective dates.
+The following new and revised standards and interpretations are applicable to the business of the bank.
+The amendments have not had an impact on the bank's reported earnings, financial position, reserves or a material impact on the accounting policies.